contensis/docs-management-dotnet/security/users/check-group-memberships.md

 *groupNames*
 > Type: `string[]`
-> The group namea to check membership for.
+> The group name to check membership for.

 ### Examples